prashantsundge/ai-engineer-interview-vault/04-langchain-langgraph/enterprise-rag-lessons-learned.md

 ## 1. Executive Summary

-This document records the complete set of engineering lessons learned during the design, development, and hardening of the CONNX Enterprise SharePoint Multimodal Agentic RAG System — a production-grade AI knowledge assistant built on React 19, FastAPI, LangGraph, Qdrant, GPT-4o-mini, and deployed on ESXi infrastructure.
+This document records the complete set of engineering lessons learned during the design, development, and hardening of the ABC Enterprise SharePoint Multimodal Agentic RAG System — a production-grade AI knowledge assistant built on React 19, FastAPI, LangGraph, Qdrant, GPT-4o-mini, and deployed on ESXi infrastructure.

 The system was developed over 6 months, beginning as a prototype and evolving through multiple production incidents into a security-hardened, performant enterprise platform.
 This document is intended for future engineers inheriting the system, for interview preparation demonstrating production GenAI experience, and as a reference for teams building similar systems.